Doctor insights on:

 Many possibilities..: Possible causes of upper abdominal pain include gallbladder disease, ulcer disease, gastroesophageal reflux disease, irritable bowel syndrome, intestinal cancer, etc. I advise you to see your doctor for further evaluation including a thorough medical history, physical examination, blood tests, and possible ultrasound, ct scan, or even upper endoscopy, depending on the above information. ...Read more

 - Talk to a doctor online

 - Remedies for persistent upper abdominal pain

-- Home remedies for upper abdominal pain
+- Home remedy for lower abdominal pain

-- Home remedies for persistent upper abdominal discomfort
+- Home remedies for lower abdominal pain

 - Home remedies for pain in right upper abdomen